-18. Referral to adjoining Municipalities-The subject property is located within one mile of the geographical boundary of the City of Greenbelt and the Town of Berwyn Heights.
+15. Referral to adjoining Municipalities-The subject property is located within one mile of the geographical boundary of the City of Greenbelt and the Town of Berwyn Heights.
 The PPS application was referred to both the municipalities for review and comments on March 30, 2022.
-However, at the time of the Planning Board hearing, no comments were received from these municipalities.
+However, at the time of the writing of this technical staff report, no comments have been received from these municipalities.